How to choose between MDF or hardwood shutters?

-Investigating the many differences between premium quality wood and engineered MDF – it’s not just about cost when it comes to your home.
+How do you choose between premium quality wood and engineered MDF?
+It’s not only about cost when it comes to your home.

-Hardwood furniture has been used in homes for thousands of years.
-Since early man started using tools and materials to craft, mankind has developed a fascination with wooden items.
-As a material, wood is incredibly long lasting, with some examples of wooden spears found in Germany shown to be over 300,000 years old.
+Hardwood furniture is used in homes for thousands of years.
+As a material, wood is long-lasting and strong.
+Some examples of wooden spears found in Germany are shown to be over 300,000 years old.

 As a material, hardwood is unparalleled when it comes to the home.
-At Shuttercraft we believe it makes perfect window shutters: super stylish, insulating, and exceptionally durable.
-If you’re considering a new look for the home, hardwood shutters could be just the thing for you.
+At Shuttercraft we believe it makes for perfect window shutters.
+They are super stylish, insulating, and durable.
+If you’re considering a new look for the home, hardwood shutters could be the thing for you.

-Tending to be from deciduous trees, there are many different types of hardwood, each with unique properties.
-Colour, grain pattern, hardness and durability can be incredibly varied, so it’s worth doing your research and checking your hardwood facts before making a purchase.
+Made from the deciduous trees, there are many different types of hardwood, each unique.
+Colour, grain pattern, hardness, and durability can vary.
+So, it’s worth doing your research and checking your hardwood facts before making a decision.

 “Hardwoods are excellent for carving, and are less likely to decay than softwoods or MDF”

-Deciduous trees (those that shed their leaves in winter) are found across most of the world, covering both temperate and tropical climates.
-Tropical hardwoods tend to be quicker growing, making them a more sustainable choice for furniture production, although their names may not be as familiar in UK homes.
+Deciduous trees (those that shed their leaves in winter) are in most of the world.
+They are in both temperate and tropical climates.
+Tropical hardwoods are quicker growing, making them a good choice for furniture.
+Although their names may not be as familiar in UK homes.

-Some types of hardwood include: Oak, Mahogany, Birch, Willow, Teak, Elm, Wenge, Cherry, Ebony and Beech.
+There are many types of hardwood.
+These include Oak, Mahogany, Birch, Willow, Teak, Elm, Wenge, Cherry, Ebony, and Beech.

 What is MDF?

-An abbreviation of Medium Density Fibreboard, MDF is a great choice for furniture found throughout the home, such as desks, tables and bookshelves.
-Made from combining various wood fibres using wax and resin, MDF can be incredibly robust and stable, minimising the risk of warping or twisting caused by fluctuating temperatures.
+Medium Density Fibreboard or MDF is a great choice for furniture.
+This is found throughout the home, such as desks, tables, and bookshelves.
+Made from combining various wood fibres using wax and resin, MDF can be robust and stable.
+This minimises the risk of warping or twisting caused by fluctuating temperatures.

-Being manufactured rather than grown, MDF does not feature grain or knots that you would find with natural wood, leaving it with an incredibly smooth finish.
-Due to its production process, MDF does not have the natural beauty of other materials, so is often painted or coated with wood-effect veneer.
+Being manufactured rather than grown, MDF does not feature grain or knots.
+This means it has a smooth finish.
+Due to its production process, MDF does not have the natural beauty of other materials.
+So, it’s often painted or coated with a wood-effect veneer to enhance the character.

-As it’s crafted from recycled wood fragments, choosing a premium MDF product such as Antigua helps to save trees though, as with all materials, there are some drawbacks.
-MDF has susceptibility to water and possible emissions from substances used during manufacturing process.
+As it’s crafted from recycled wood, choosing a premium MDF product such as Antigua helps to save trees.
+Yet, as with all materials, there are some drawbacks.
+MDF can take damage from water and possible substances used during manufacturing processes.

-One of the most popular building materials and used for thousands of years, wood is known for being incredibly durable and robust.
-This helps wooden products maintain an incredible lifespan, making them a better long-term investment than cheaper, off-the-shelf alternatives.
+One of the most popular building materials, wood has been used for thousands of years.
+Wood is durable and robust.
+This helps wooden products maintain an incredible lifespan.
+Wood is a better long-term investment than cheaper, off-the-shelf alternatives.

-Hardwood window treatments are also incredibly traditional, as some of the earliest shutters were simple solid panels, used to block out the weather during colder months.
-In historic buildings around the country, such as at Stokesay Castle, original window shutters are still in use to block out the elements, showing that such hardwood features can sometimes last hundreds of years.
+Hardwood window treatments are also traditional.
+Some of the earliest shutters were simple solid panels that blocked out the cold weather.
+Original wood shutters are still in use in historic buildings around the country.
+One such example is at Stokesay Castle.
+This shows that hardwood features can sometimes last hundreds of years.

 Another advantage of using wood is the appearance.
 Although it can be painted, the natural beauty of the grain really comes to the fore when choosing a stained finish.
 At Shuttercraft we recommend the subtle tones of Limed White or Golden Oak as a beautiful accompaniment to most contemporary interiors… or castles!

-The woods used for Shuttercraft shutters are also treated and tested for certain atmospheric conditions.
-As a stable material, hardwood is not as affected by climate as MDF, making it more suited to rooms where damp can occasionally be present, although for bathrooms and wet rooms, the fully waterproof Java range would be suitable.
+The woods used for Shuttercraft shutters are treated and tested for certain conditions.
+As a stable material, hardwood is not as affected by climate as MDF.
+It’s more suited to rooms where damp can be present.
+Although, for bathrooms and wet rooms, the waterproof Java range would be suitable.

 How much do premium wooden shutters cost?

-If you’re considering a new look for your home, and wondering about a price for hardwood shutters, look no further than your local Shuttercraft.
-Our UK-wide shutter experts offer a free home consultation and detailed survey, to provide you with the most accurate quote possible.
+If you’re considering a new look for your home, look no further than your local Shuttercraft.
+Our shutter experts offer free home consultation and a detailed survey.
+This will provide you with the most accurate quote possible.

 Getting an exact price for your shutters would depend on the hardwood used.
-For example, robust oak or teak would be more expensive than less well-known materials such as paulownia.
-Softwoods such as pine may also vary in price, so it’s worth getting an accurate quote from a trusted local expert before you buy.
+For example, oak or teak is more expensive than lesser-known materials such as paulownia.
+Softwoods like pine may also vary in price.
+So, it’s worth getting an accurate quote from a trusted local expert before you buy it.

-At Shuttercraft we always offer a made-to-measure solution – crafted for your home – so you can be assured of a perfect fit and shutters that will last for years to come, making them a savvy investment for the long term, rather than a cheap off-the-shelf alternative that may need replacing in a matter of months.
+At Shuttercraft, we always offer a made-to-measure solution – crafted for your home.
+You can be assured of a perfect fit with our shutters.
+Our shutters will last for years to come, making them a savvy investment for the long term.

 What other wood window treatments are available?

-Helping control the light in a variety of different ways, a wooden window covering like plantation shutters is suited to a range of interior designs but may not be to everyone’s tastes.
+Helping to control the intake of light, plantation shutters are one solution.
+A wooden window covering like these shutters can suit a range of interior designs.
+But this may not be to everyone’s tastes.

-One of the earliest forms of window covering was a wooden solid panel, and their modern equivalent is available today.
-Solid panel shutters from Shuttercraft come in either painted or stained finishes, making them a beautiful addition to any home décor, whether classic or contemporary.
+One of the earliest forms of window covering was a wooden solid panel.
+Their modern equal is available today.
+Solid panel shutters from Shuttercraft come are available in many ways.
+These come in either in painted or stained finishes.
+These are a beautiful addition to any home décor, whether classic or contemporary.

 Another popular choice of wooden window treatment is Venetian blinds.
-Although there is some historical debate as to where they originated, Venetians appeared in the 1700s, and were quickly adopted in homes across the world, also featuring in artistic works such as James Tissot’s Tea from 1872.
+Venetians appeared in the 1700s but there is some debate on their origins.
+They have appeared in homes across the world, and even featured in artistic works.
+For example, James Tissot’s Tea from 1872.

-So why should you choose hardwood shutters over an MDF option?
-Put simply, it will be a sturdier product, built to last, and will be less likely to warp or bend in damper rooms.
-As important as cost can be, it should never be the sole deciding factor, and at Shuttercraft we know this all too well.
-Our premium shutters are made-to-measure, meaning you can be assured of a product that will perfectly suit nearly every style of interior.
+So, how should you decide between MDF or hardwood shutters?
+Wood is a sturdier product, built to last, and will be less likely to warp or bend in damper rooms.
+As important as the cost can be, it should never be the sole deciding factor.
+Our premium shutters are custom, meaning they will suit most interior styles.

-Without making drastic changes to your living space, simply adding wooden shutters can make a significant impact in your home by affecting the levels of light, complementing your existing interior designs and providing privacy in the places you need it most.
+Without changing your living space too much, wooden shutters can improve the home.
+These affect the levels of light, complementing your existing interior design.
+They also provide privacy in the places you need it most.